Celeste Cid: Career

-Her acting career began at thirteen when she decided to ask her aunt to take her to a casting for the children's strip Chiquititas.
-After having gone through Verano del '98, Celeste received the offer for her first protagonist, along with Emanuel Ortega at EnAmorArte.
+Her acting career began at thirteen when her aunt took her to a casting for the children's strip Chiquititas.
+After having also participated in Verano del '98, Celeste received the offer for her first protagonist, along with Emanuel Ortega at EnAmorArte.
 In 2002, she was part of the soap opera Franco Buenaventura, el profe, headed by Osvaldo Laport.
 There she played a young student who ended up having a relationship with her teacher.
 In 2003, she played Julia Malaguer Podestá in Resistiré where she shared a leading role with Pablo Echarri.
 That year she also participated in the "Asesíname" video clip by Charly García.
 Then, she participated in some episodes of the unitary Pol-ka Locas de amor and in 2005 she returned to the small screen as the protagonist of the unit, Ambiciones, on the Telefe screen.
 During the course of that year, she performed in classical theater in the Greek tragedy Hipólito and Fedra.
-Between 2006 and 2007 she dedicated herself to having sporadic television stakes in unitarians such as Mujeres asesinas, Televisión por la identidad and Mujeres elefantes.
+Between 2006 and 2007 she had sporadic television stakes in unitarians Mujeres asesinas, Televisión por la identidad and Mujeres elefantes.
 She debuted as director in the short film Limbo, released in 2008.
-In 2008, she starred in his first feature film, Motivos para no enamorarse, with Jorge Marrale.
-Later she returns to the small screen as the protagonist of the mini interactive series Dirigime - La Venganza that was transmitted through the Terra Networks portal.
-In this fiction the user looks at the chapters according to the character she chooses and at the end of each broadcast he has to vote on the best destination for the story.
+In 2008, she starred in her first feature film, Motivos para no enamorarse, with Jorge Marrale.
+Later she returned to the small screen as the protagonist of the mini interactive series Dirigime - La Venganza that was transmitted through the Terra Networks portal.
+In this the viewers look at the chapters according to the character they choose, and at the end of each broadcast they vote on the best ending for the story.
 The series was also broadcast on América TV.
 In 2009, she starred in Eva & Lola directed by the filmmaker Sabrina Farji.
-In 2010, she returned to television as one of the protagonists of Para vestir santos for Canal 13 which earned her great success and recognition throughout the year.
-In that unit she had to sing several times, proving to have a Good voice at the time of singing.
-In 2011, she had to leave her leading role in the TV Soap Lobo due to illness.
-Three other actresses vied for the role.
+In 2010, she returned to television as one of the protagonists of Para vestir santos for Canal 13.
+In 2011 she left her role in the TV Soap Lobo due to illness.